computational-humor/humor-recognition/data/README.md

 Jokes and funny dialogues were collected from various open online resources and carefully complemented with unfunny textswith similar lexical properties.

-The  dataset comprises  of  more  than  312,877 short texts.
+The  dataset comprises of 312,877 short texts.

 Manual annotation of about 2,000 items proved the reliability of corpus construction approach.